tmpfs/async-validate/doc/readme/api.md

 function Reason(id, [opts])
 ```

-Represents the reason for a validation error, may be created using `getReason()`.
+Represents the reason for a validation error, may be created using `reason()`.

 You must supply a reason `id`; if `opts` are passed they are assigned as properties of the reason instance.
 When `toString()` is called on a `Reason` instance the `id` is returned.